-That’s because the thruster is a full body exercise.
+That’s because the thruster is a full-body exercise.
 You won’t just be training your arms; you’ll be training your lower body, shoulders, and triceps simultaneously.

 Remember when I said that losing flabby arms requires losing fat and building muscle?

-Well, whole body exercises like the thruster are way better than isolation exercises (such as the tricep kickback) at doing both of those things.
+Well, whole-body exercises like the thruster are way better than isolation exercises (such as the tricep kickback) at doing both.

 You get a bigger bang for your buck.

-That is why I recommend that you spend the majority of your exercise time doing compound exercises!
+That is why I recommend you spend most of your exercise time doing compound exercises!